bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 #### _passing the wrong type to a parameter_

-In this error condition, the user has incorrectly used a rule and Bazel is failing at runtime.
-Like python, there is no type checking at runtime.

-In the following error, a user inadvertently made a change to XCHammer's BUILD file that passed the wrong data type to the rule, `gen_xchammer_config`
 ```
-ERROR: /Users/jerrymarino/Projects/xchammer-github/BazelExtensions/xchammerconfig.bzl:22:9: Traceback (most recent call last):
+ERROR: /path/to/xchammer/BazelExtensions/xchammerconfig.bzl:22:9: Traceback (most recent call last):
         File "/path/to/xchammer/BUILD.bazel", line 151
                 gen_xchammer_config(<2 more arguments>)
-        File "/path/to/xchammer-github/BazelExtensions/xchammerconfig.bzl", line 26, in gen_xchammer_config
+        File "/path/to/xchammer/BazelExtensions/xchammerconfig.bzl", line 26, in gen_xchammer_config
                 gen_dsl(name = name, <1 more arguments>)
         File "/path/to/xchammer/BazelExtensions/xchammerconfig.bzl", line 22, in gen_dsl
                 ast.to_json
 ```

+In this error condition, the user has incorrectly used a rule and Bazel is failing at runtime.
+Like python, there is no type checking at runtime.

+In the following error, a user inadvertently made a change to XCHammer's BUILD file that passed the wrong data type to the rule, `gen_xchammer_config`:

-With Bazel's stacktrace, we can see that Bazel failed in the file `/path/to/xchammer/BazelExtensions/xchammerconfig.bzl` at `line 22`.
+Bazel's stacktrace indicates it failed in the file `/path/to/xchammer/BazelExtensions/xchammerconfig.bzl` at `line 22`.
 The original callsite resides in the file `/path/to/xchammer/BUILD.bazel` at line `151`.
 To remediate this issue, generally refer to the rule documentation or source code and do what the rule was expecting.
-There is no general prescription to fix this error, as there are infinite possibilities of incorrect data type permutations.
+There is no universal prescription to fix this error: there infinite possibilities of incorrect data type permutations.

 #### _target '$dep_target' is not visible from target '$target'_

 ```
 ERROR: /path/to/myproject/BUILD.bazel:47:1: in _xcode_project rule //:XcodeBazel_impl: target '//ios-app:ios-app' is not visible from target '//:XcodeBazel_impl'.
 Check the visibility declaration of the former target if you think the dependency is legitimate
 ```